- Inflation is running high, so it makes sense to review your spending to see if there’s any fat to be trimmed.

 Plus, through the Fidelity Estate Planner's "Find an Attorney" service, you can connect to professional legal resources including LegalZoom® that you'll need to create your estate plan.
 These are good places to start while estate planning attorneys navigate the transition to digital document creation and execution.

 Be sure to obtain other documents that can help round out your estate plan: an advance health care directive, a power of attorney for finances, and a health care proxy.

-Review, and possibly update your beneficiaries on your financial accounts.
+Review and, where applicable, update your beneficiaries on your financial accounts.
 It's easy to do and only takes a few minutes online.
-Working with a financial professional, think about changes you may wish to make as a result of the SECURE Act.

 Putting it all together

 If you need help in getting and staying organized financially, it may be a good time to consider working with a financial advisor or visiting Fidelity Planning & Guidance Center.